Skip to main content

 Lewis married Elizabeth Vernold in 1866 and they raised 11 children.
 The youngest was just seven years old when Lewis died in 1901.

 I’m sure his story was one of the things that inspired me to choose a career in the Air Force and my father’s search for the origins of our Hawley line in Delaware County.
-I took up that search following my retirement from the Air Force and eventually solved the riddle with the help of a DNA test and the resources made available by American Ancestors/NEHGS.
+I took up that search following my retirement from the Air Force and eventually solved the riddle with the help of a DNA test and the resources made available by American Ancestors.

 Discover your family history